A Boating Guide to Reedham

 The village of Reedham is set on high ground overlooking the River Yare.
 At one time before the draining of the marshes this could have been a coastal village.
 It is possible that Breydon Water once stretched as far as Hardley Cross.

-Cottages of various ages line the riverside road along with two pubs, a boatyard and the post office stores and Cannell’s riverside farm shop.
+Attractive cottages of various ages line the riverside road.
+Also along the road are two pubs, a boatyard and the post office stores and Cannell’s riverside farm shop.
 Up in the village is a grocery store a fish & chip shop and a working men’s club.
 The grocery store is open everyday until late.

 Local attractions include Pettitts Animal Adventure Park and the Humpty Dumpty Brewery.
 Both are a short walk from the quay.
-The quickest way being via the footpath next to the railway bridge on Holly Farm Road.
+The quickest way is via the footpath next to the railway bridge on Holly Farm Road.

 The quay is approx 217 metres long but Reedham is a popular spot and the space soon fills.
-If all boats moor considerately there is room for about 19 boats single alongside if all moor considerately.
-The tide flows very fast here, always come in to moor against the tide.
-Do not turn around after the downstream end of the public moorings on an ebb tide.
+If all boats moor considerately there is room for about 19 boats.
+This does not including mooring double alongside.
+The tide flows very fast, always come in to moor against the tide.
+On an ebb tide do not turn after the downstream end of the public moorings.
 To avoid getting carried into the bridge, go through the bridge and turn around on the other side.
 A quay attendant is on duty here between 9 am and 6 pm and will help you moor and give advice on tides etc.

 Although the quay is next to the riverside road it is none the less an attractive spot.
 Behind the flood defense wall is a tree lined lawned area with benches and flower tubs.
 There is also a section of parking for visitors and residents cars.